j0nz3n/BostonDataGroupChallenge/README.md

 ## Required Task

-101. Associate locations in the system with a region so that JerbyJerbs can easily segment job postings across a state.
+101. Associate locations in the system with a region so that JobyJobs can easily segment job postings across a state.
 Modify the system so that when creating a location, you can specify the region the location is associated with, and show the name of that region on the location's show page.
 While it's not needed anywhere in the application, ensure it's easy to group all locations by region.

 ## Available Tasks